Reijoyce/Arcade-Game/README.md

 # Classic Arcade Game Clone Project
-Summary
+Summary:
 The classic Frogger Arcade Game developed by Konami.
 This game is a project taht is part of the Udacity Front End Nanodegree

-How to play
+How to play:
 You got to get the palyer from the green grass to the river and avoid all the bugs in the process

-Installation
+Installation:
 To run this application, download the Github zip file or clone the repository.

 Resources